RiyaNandurkar/Skill-Hub-Learning-Recommendation-/README.md

 ## About the Project
 The Course Recommendation System Skill Hub recommends resources according to the needs of students, course streams that can be considered by students to excel in their field of interest, skill, recommendations on the basis of skills, ratings, students enrolled in the course.

-*NOTE: This is a personal project initiated with the author's requirement for an end-to-end data science project that could help learn the skills of creating a dataset through web scraping, deploying a web-app via [Streamlit](https://www.streamlit.io/) and a basic primer into content-based recommendation systems.
-Though this tool makes reasonable recommendations as of now, it is far from being "intelligent".
-However, you could download this repo and work on it and make it "smarter"!* :smile:

 ## Dataset Used
 For the purpose of building Skill-Hub, data from Coursera was scraped using the requests and beautifulsoup4 libraries.
 The ```scraper.py``` file contains code for scraping data from [https://www.coursera.org/courses](https://www.coursera.org/courses) and generates [coursera-courses-overview.csv](https://github.com/ry05/couReco/blob/master/data/coursera-courses-overview.csv).
 The ```course_scraper.py``` file contains code to scrape details of each individual course and the output is [coursera-individual-courses.csv](https://github.com/ry05/couReco/blob/master/data/coursera-individual-courses.csv).